KaleidSkylark/JRX-JQIARQHXUHE-JHQYDUH/README.md

 # 🛡️ TBH: TaskBarHero Barforge Trainer
+[NO LONGER CONTINUE TO UPDATE, CHECK UNKNOWNCHEATS SOURCE IS THERE.
+THE DEVS ARE SHIT NO MARKET NOT PLAYING SINCE LAST WEEK AHAHAHA]

 A Barforge trainer for **TaskBarHero** with full Multi-Instance Support.